ispeters/async_scope/asyncscope.md

             //    join-sender so all the resources owned by the call
             //    are still valid
             //
-            // if the nest() attempt fails because the join-sender has
+            // if the associate() attempt fails because the join-sender has
             // started (or even if the Call has been completely destroyed)
             // then the sender returned from toggle() will safely do
             // nothing before completing with set_stopped()